WebDevBernard/ICBC_E-Stamp_Tool/README.md

 - If there is no producer two code, the script will try to find a file name with the same client name.
 If it finds a match it will return that parent subfolder name and append that to the root directory.
 So if the file is called `root/archive/2023/sub1/abc123.pdf`, and the file being copied is also called `abc123.pdf`, it will copy that file to `root/sub1/abc123.pdf`.
 This is why you should not manually create folders inside the shared folder.

-- In order to keep files without producer two code in ending in the wrong place, move those files out of the producer folder manually (including all the archived producer folders).
+- In order to keep files without the producer two code in ending in the wrong place, move those files out of the producer folder manually (including all the archived producer folders).
 Next time, the file with the same name will get copy into the root (correct) folder.

 ### I accidentally put my archive folder into another folder, and now my archive folder has an archive folder?